LuisMurcia/Deep/README.md

 # Deep
-I am deeping a bit more in .cairo
+I am deeping a bit more in .cairo the language of Starknet.